Cluster-Randomized Trials with Cross-Cluster Interference: Introduction

+\begin{example}[Infectious disease trials] CRTs are widely used in the infection control and hospital epidemiology literature \citep{o2019design}.
+An example is the SolarMal trial \citep{homan2016effect}, designed to evaluate the impact of mosquito trapping on malaria transmission.
+The CRT was conducted on an island of Kenya, partitioned into contiguous clusters using an unsupervised learning algorithm.
+As noted by \cite{jarvis2017spatial} in a review of infectious disease trials, partial interference ``can be violated due to movement of people or diseases across borders, such as mosquitoes flying between control and intervention households.'' \end{example}

+\begin{example}[Large-scale social experiments] CRTs conducted on large populations have become increasingly common in academia \citep{muralidharan2017experimentation} and industry \citep{karrer2021network}.
+For example, \cite{egger2022general} study the general equilibrium effects of unconditional cash transfers using a CRT conducted in rural Kenya.
+The trial clustered villages into administrative units called ``sublocations.''
+The authors observe that ``villages are relatively close to each other [and] sublocation boundaries are not `hard' in any sense nor reflective of salient ethnic or social divides\ldots there is extensive economic interaction in nearby markets regardless of sublocation.'' \end{example}

+This paper proposes methods for reducing bias due to cross-cluster interference in the analysis and design of cluster-randomized trials.
+Instead of partial interference, we consider a spatial interference model proposed by \cite{leung2022rate} which posits that interference decays with geographic distance.
+This captures the central concern expressed in the previous examples, namely potential interference between geographically proximate units.

+At the analysis stage, a common bias-reduction strategy is the ``fried-egg design'' \citep[][Ch.\ 4.4.3]{hayes2017cluster}.
+This is not an experimental design but rather entails excluding from estimation units in the trial located near cluster boundaries, the ``whites'' of the ``fried eggs'' that are the clusters.
+An open question is whether excluding observations in such a fashion is worth the loss of efficiency.
+We show that conventional difference-in-means estimators can have large biases due to interference near cluster boundaries.
+We then propose to improve the efficiency of the fried-egg design by excluding not all units near cluster boundaries but rather only the subset not surrounded by clusters assigned to the same treatment arm.
+We prove that this can substantially reduce the asymptotic order of the bias relative to difference in means with no increase in the asymptotic order of the variance.

-Under cross-cluster interference, there exists a bias-variance trade-off in the number of clusters.
-Partitioning the region into fewer, larger clusters reduces bias by ensuring that fewer units are located near cluster boundaries.
-However, this comes at the cost of higher variance because the effective sample size is the number of clusters due to within-cluster dependence in treatment assignments.
-The partial interference framework employed by most of the literature does not speak to this trade-off because it assumes the researcher is able to construct clusters such that no such bias exists.
+We then turn to optimal design of clusters.
+Partitioning the region into a small number of large clusters reduces bias since fewer units are located near cluster boundaries where they are most prone to cross-cluster interference.
+However, this comes at the cost of higher variance because the sample size in a CRT is the number of clusters.
+Unlike the conventional partial interference framework, our spatial interference model induces a bias-variance trade-off, which enables the study of cluster design for optimizing the trade-off.